single-cell-data/SOMA/abstract_specification.md

 The goal of SOMA (“stack of matrices, annotated”) is a flexible, extensible, and open-source API providing access to annotated, 2D matrix data stored in multiple underlying formats and systems.
 The vision for this API family includes:

-- support access to persistent, cloud-resident datasets
+- support access to persistent, cloud-resident datasets.
-- enable use within popular data-science environments (e.g., R, Python), using the tools of that environment (e.g., Python Pandas integration)
+- enable use within popular data-science environments (e.g., R, Python), using the tools of that environment (e.g., Python Pandas integration).
-- enable "out-of-core" access to data aggregations much larger than single-host main memory
+- enable "out-of-core" access to data aggregations much larger than single-host main memory.
-- enable distributed computation over datasets
+- enable distributed computation over datasets.
 - provide a building block for higher-level API that may embody domain-specific conventions or schema around annotated 2D matrices (e.g., a cell "atlas").

 The SOMA data model is centered on annotated 2-D matrices, conceptually similar to commonly used single-cell 'omics data structures including Seurat Assay, Bioconductor SingleCellExperiment, and Scanpy AnnData.
 Where possible, the SOMA API attempts to be general-purpose and agnostic to the specifics of any given environment, or to the specific conventions of the Single Cell scientific ecosystem.